twelch/twelch.github.io/_posts/2014-09-12-foss4g-map-gallery.md

 ### Voting

-As an incentive to submit, we offered prizes from Mapbox, CartoDB, and ESRI for a variety of judged categories including best cartography, best use of open source data, and best anti-map map.
+As an incentive to submit, we offered prizes from Mapbox, CartoDB, and ESRI as well as copies of the 2014 NACIS Atlas of Design for a variety of judged categories including best cartography, best use of open source data, and best anti-map map.
 A People's Choice award was also offered where we allowed gallery viewers to vote for their favorits maps at the press of a button, the most popular winning the award on the conference Gala night.

 # Conference Video